dojot/docs/source/internal-communication.rst

 DeviceManager stores and retrieves information models for devices and templates and a few static information about them as well.
 Whenever a device is created, removed or just edited, it will publish a message through Kafka.
+It depends only on DataBroker and Kafka for reasons already explained in this document.

 IoT agent
 ---------